Chris Webber turned 42 earlier this month but it’s hard not to think of Webber forever frozen as a teenage member of Michigan’s Fab Five.

 “I have experienced every high in college and some lows that most guys could never dream of,” says Webber, whose Michigan teams appeared in back to back title games in 1992 and ’93.
 “So when I see parents hugging kids and kids either crying or dancing, I don’t know if there is anyone in the world who can relay those emotions better than I can.
 I hope to tell the story that these are still 19-year olds and [I understand] the pressure they are going through.
 It’s good to be able to come back.
 I am excited.
 It is a great stage and fun to be around the kids.”

 It’s always impressed me that Webber will answer questions about his worst on-court college moment—the timeout he called during the waning seconds of the ’93 NCAA championship game against North Carolina.

 “At the time it was the worst thing for me but it was a blessing in end,” Webber says. “[That mistake] helped put the blinders on and make sure my work ethic was good.
 I didn’t want to make more mistakes.
 There are a lot of positive messages about it that I share with kids every day.
-Sharing it has never been a problem but can I share it context during the tournament?”on CBS.
+Sharing it has never been a problem but can I share it context during the tournament?”

 When the tournament ends, Webber will return to calling the NBA.
 With Greg Anthony indefinitely suspended, Webber has become the de facto No. 1 NBA analyst for Turner Sports.
 Two weeks ago in this space, Albert praised Webber’s work, and he and Albert have become friends and frequently text each other.